grouparoo/sync-engine-example/README.md

 - [batch](https://github.com/grouparoo/sync-engine-example/blob/master/algorithms/batch.js): Adds batching to save on memory, but introduces failures because of race conditions with offsets.
 - [steps](https://github.com/grouparoo/sync-engine-example/blob/master/algorithms/steps.js): A hybrid of batch (most of the time) and dbtime (when there are many rows with the same timestamp).
 - [secondary](https://github.com/grouparoo/sync-engine-example/blob/master/algorithms/secondary.js): Adds knowledge of a auto-increment ascending column to batch without the offset issues.

+## Contributing

+Is there a test (that should work) that makes some of these fail?
+That would be great!

+The same tests are [shared](https://github.com/grouparoo/sync-engine-example/blob/master/__tests__/util/test.js) between all the algorithms.
+Feel free to add a new one.

+The current suite a pretty good set of examples.
+You can use these methods:

+- `create`: Makes a new `id` given the primary key.
+The `id` has to be ascending within the current suite.
+- `update`: Updates a row given the `id` value.
+- `stepTime`: There is a global clock and this moves it forward.
+You can't go backwards!
+- `expectSync`: Runs the algorithm.
+Fails the test if the given array of rows are not processed as expected.

+Feel free to write a new algorithm, too.
+In general, I wrote a failing test for the current algorithm and then a new algorithm that would fix it.

+Other things that are useful to know for edge cases:

+- There is a batchSize that the algorithm use set to `5` [here](https://github.com/grouparoo/sync-engine-example/blob/master/lib/database.js).
+Use this in your algorithm.